Homeroom: India and Pakistan

 In both India and Pakistan, a homeroom teacher is referred to as a class teacher.
+In nursury and primary settings, the person may also be referred to as mother teacher.
 A class teacher teaches his or her subject in the homeroom and takes the attendance records of students in a class and distributes administrative documents, gives advice on courses to follow, acts as intermediary in cases of conflict, collates other teachers' impressions of the class and of individual students in preparation for the quarterly report, and does various other tasks such as making small announcements regarding trips, etc.

 Japan

 Homeroom in Japanese schools forms a greater part of students' lives, with homeroom teachers acting as a substitute parent in many ways.
 Students usually have the same homeroom teacher and fellow students during their entire life at a given school.
 Students are expected to take on tasks for their homeroom, including cleaning, day duty (note-taking and classroom organization), and the organization of competitive events between homeroom classes.
 Students also often eat lunch in their homeroom.
-Since teachers must usually travel to the students' homeroom, rather than students going to a classroom dedicated to a particular subject, the depth of lessons often suffers.
+Teachers must usually travel to the students' homeroom, rather than students going to a classroom dedicated to a particular subject.
 Teachers must carry all materials needed for multiple classes, therefore the lessons usually end up taking on a lecture style with students simply taking notes in preparation for testing.